 In this state, you are also highly suggestible.
-That is, when the hypnotist tells you do something, you’ll probably embrace the idea completely.
-Its application is based solely on the relationship between the conscious mind and the subconscious mind.
-The subconscious mind, having no power to reason, accepts and acts upon any fact or suggestion given to it by the conscious mind.
+That is, when the hypnotist asks you to do something, you’ll probably embrace the idea completely.
+Its application is based solely on the relationship between the conscious mind, the critical filter and the subconscious mind.
+The subconscious mind, in this state, accepts and acts upon any fact or suggestion given to it by the conscious mind.

 How does Hypnosis feel?

 Since everyone has experienced light levels of hypnosis at different times, don’t be surprised if you don’t feel hypnotized.
 All that is required to be hypnotized is a motivation to be hypnotized, concentration, imagination, relaxation, and the willingness to respond to suggestion.
 There are ways to check for the depth level of hypnosis, usually in a one-on-one session.
 During hypnosis, you will remain conscious of your surroundings.

 Some of the sensations you may experience when in a hypnotic state: